Daniel-KM/Omeka-S-module-Contribute/README.md

   and apply changes, or decline them.
 A page lists all contributions too.
   Contribution can be marked as undertaken and validated and token can be made expired.

+### Anonymous contributions and spam

+With the mode "open", any visitor can submit a contribution without being identified, so the form is exposed to bots.

+The module has no anti-spam engine of its own: install and enable the module [SpamGuard].
+Its checks (dnsbl, banned ips, keywords, count of urls, mx records of the domain of the email…) are then applied automatically to the anonymous submissions, when adding and when editing.
+A submission detected as spam is refused and is not stored, and the reason is logged.

+**Without SpamGuard, no check is done at all.** The install and each upgrade display a reminder when the mode "open" is enabled.

+The contributions of identified users and the ones done with a token are never
+checked: the identification is the protection.

+### Files of the contributions

+The files attached to a contribution are stored in `files/contribution`, that is outside of the public directories: a contribution is not validated yet, so its files must not be reachable by their url.

+The directory is protected by a `.htaccess` denying any direct web access, added at install and checked again at each upgrade, so a file lost during a backup or a deployment is restored.
+An existing `.htaccess` is never overwritten.

+The files are streamed by the module itself, and only for an identified user: the api checks that the contribution belongs to the user, or that the user is an admin, and the requested file must belong to the contribution.

+**This protection is for Apache only.** With Nginx, add an equivalent rule in the config of the server: the module cannot write it.

+### Thesaurus

+A property whose data type is a thesaurus (module [Thesaurus]) is displayed in the contribution form as a hierarchical select, indented to show the levels, and searchable when the list is long.

+A theme that overrides the contribution form should copy the file `contribute/site/contribution/form-input-thesaurus.phtml` too.

 TODO